Thomas Edmonds (tenor)

+Early life

 One of six children, Edmonds was born to tenant farmers outside Peterborough, South Australia.
 He graduated from the University of Adelaide and the Adelaide Teachers College with a Diploma of Teaching and Education and a Bachelor of Arts.
 In 1961 he became a foundation member of the staff of Westminster School in Marion, and in 1965, he was appointed deputy headmaster of the school.

 Edmonds began his singing studies in Australia in 1960 and, in 1970, he continued both singing and education studies in England and Europe.

+Career

 An internationally renowned opera singer, he has appeared in oratorios and many operas, including Mozart operas Don Giovanni (as "Don Ottavio"), and The Abduction From the Seraglio (as "Belmonte"), amongst others.

 He also appeared in State Opera of South Australia production of the Gilbert and Sullivan opera H.M.S.
 Pinafore as Ralph Rackstraw, alongside Dennis Olsen and Judith Henley.
 The production was broadcast throughout Australia as a simultaneous television and stereo radio broadcast, by the ABC.

 Edmonds has sung in opera at the Royal Opera House and the Edinburgh Festival and has appeared with the BBC as well as appearing in concert in the UK and Europe.